ChuKhaLi/playwright-path/MOD-E2E-01_Playwright_E2E_Fundamentals/lessons/lesson-01-playwright-installation-and-project-setup/assessment.md

       name: 'webkit',
       use: { ...devices['Desktop Safari'] },
     },
-    // Add this new project
+    // This is the new project you added
     {
       name: 'Mobile Chrome',
       use: { ...devices['Pixel 5'] },
     },
   ],
+  // ... other settings
+});
 ```

 This exercise confirms that you can successfully set up a new project and make basic modifications to the configuration, preparing you for more advanced setups in later lessons.